TaylorResearchLab/Petagraph/petagraph/data_dict.md

 **Source**:  We used 9606.protein.links.full.v12.0 assertions obtained from STRING database and ...

-**Preproccessing**: We converted ENSP entries to UNIPROTKB and filtered the dataset for the top 10% of the combined score.
+**Preproccessing**: We converted ENSEMBL protein IDs to UNIPROTKB and filtered the dataset for the top 10% of the combined score.
 The refined dataset contains 459,701 relationships (919,402 including reverse ones) that connects UNIPROTKB nodes with the relationship type: “interacts_with” and “inverse_interacts_with”, SAB: “STRING” and evidence_class denotes the combined score for the relationship.

 mention human only data was ingested....